 Shannon Woron, 2009: Shannon Woron has had poetry published in Prairie Fire, Room of One’s Own, and WordWorks for winning third place in the 2009 Federation of BC Writers’ Poetry Contest.
 Her instructing experience ranges from teaching adults non-fiction at a community centre to leading literary science writing workshops for children at the UBC Michael Smith Labs to teaching fitness and swimming.
-She is currently in the education program at UBC training to teach elementary school.
+She studied in the education program at UBC training to teach elementary school.

 Elena Johnson, 2009: Elena John’s thesis waspublished as Field Notes for the Alpine Tundra by Gaspereau Press in Spring 2015.
 She was a finalist for the 2011 Alfred G. Bailey Prize for poetry, was longlisted for the 2011 Montreal International Poetry Prize as well as the 2010 CBC Literary Awards.
 Her work has been short-listed for contests in Arc, The Malahat Review and This Magazine.
 In 2008 she was writer-in-residence at a remote research station in the Yukon.
 While studying, she was the recipient of a scholarship from the Social Sciences and Humanities Research Council of Canada, the Judith C. Thiele Memorial Scholarship, and a UBC Graduate Entrance Scholarship.She attended the Banff Centre Writing Studio after completing her MFA.
 Her poems have been included in the anthologies Rocksalt – Contemporary Poets of British Columbia, The Enpipe Line, and the Montreal International Poetry Prize Longlist Anthology and she has been recently published in the Literary Review of Canada, This Magazine, Arc and dandelion.